-Using DriverLINX, you can set the DAS-1800ST/HR Series boards to operate in either unipolar or bipolar input mode (see "DriverLINX Configuration Notes" on page C-1).
+Using DriverLINX, you can set the DAS-1800AO Series boards to operate in either unipolar or bipolar input mode (see "DriverLINX Configuration Notes" on page C-1).
 A unipolar signal is always positive (0 to 5V, for example), while a bipolar signal can swing up and down between positive and negative peak values (±5V, for example).

-DAS-1800ST/HR Series boards use positive magnitude to represent unipolar input signals and 2's complement for bipolar input signals.
-In a given input range with the same peak voltage capacity for both modes, the unipolar mode doubles the converter's resolution.
+The DAS-1800AO Series boards use positive magnitude to represent unipolar signals and 2's complement for bipolar signals.
+When the input range offers the same peak-voltage capacity for unipolar or bipolar modes, the unipolar mode doubles the converter's resolution.